 If you are using an edible cannabis product for the first time, the best time to sample it is in the evening.
 That way, it won’t be a problem for you if you do need to go to sleep.
 You can also modify the dose appropriately on the next bite, so it’s easier to stay up.

 It is known that edibles take a considerable amount of time to produce effects, sometimes at least two hours.
-So the golden rule is always to go slow.
+The golden rule is to always go slow.
 This could be difficult for you to get used to if you often consume cannabis through other methods, such as smoking or vaping.

 Those just starting should not take more than one dose within 24 hours.
 If you take your first dosage at night and do not experience any effects, you should skip that dose and try the following morning again.